 There is more than one way to deal with creditor harassment.
 See below:

-File for Bankruptcy: Chapter 7 and Chapter 13 bankruptcy stops belligerent debt collectors in their tracks.
-Once you file for bankruptcy, something called the "automatic stay" prevents creditors, debt creditors, and even collection lawyers from contacting you to try to collect a debt.
-If a creditor tries to collect after receiving notice of your bankruptcy, they may end up paying you.
+File for Bankruptcy: Filing for Chapter 7 or Chapter 13 bankruptcy will stop belligerent debt collectors in their tracks.
+When you file for bankruptcy, a court order called the "automatic stay" prevents creditors, debt creditors, and even collection lawyers from contacting you to try to collect a debt.
+If a creditor tries to collect after receiving notice of your bankruptcy, there are serious penalties, and they may end up paying you.

 After you receive your bankruptcy discharge, any attempt by a creditor to collect a discharged debt is a violation of the bankruptcy discharge.
 In many cases, the creditor or debt collector could end up paying you. >>Read More